Gully: Artificial gullies

-Gullies can be formed or enlarged by a number of human activities.
+Gullies can be formed or enlarged by several human activities.

 Artificial gullies are formed during hydraulic mining when jets or streams of water are projected onto soft alluvial deposits to extract gold or tin ore.
 The remains of such mining methods are very visible landform features in old goldfields such as in California and northern Spain.
-The badlands at Las Medulas for example, were created during the Roman period by hushing or hydraulic mining of the gold-rich alluvium with water supplied by numerous aqueducts tapping nearby rivers.
+The badlands at Las Medulas, for example, was created during the Roman period by hushing or hydraulic mining of the gold-rich alluvium with water supplied by numerous aqueducts tapping nearby rivers.
 Each aqueduct produced large gullies below by erosion of the soft deposits.
 The effluvium was carefully washed with smaller streams of water to extract the nuggets and gold dust.

+Termination of gullies

+Gully initiation results from localized erosion by surface runoff, often focusing on areas where forest cover has been removed for agricultural purposes, uneven compaction of surface soils by foot and wheeled traffic, and poorly designed road culverts and gutters.
+Termination of gully processes requires water-resource management, soil conservation, and community migration.
+Gully erosion is localized in the Coastal Plain Sands, Nanka Sands, and Nsukka Sandstone of the Anambra-Imo basin region.
+The most affected deposits are unconsolidated or poorly consolidated and have short dispersion times.
+Public education is essential for a sustainable termination strategy, and collaboration between the government, donors, the private sector, and rural people is crucial.

 On Mars

-Gullies are widespread at mid- to high latitudes on the surface of Mars, and are some of the youngest features observed on that planet, probably forming within the last few 100,000 years.
+Gullies are widespread at mid-to-high latitudes on the surface of Mars and are some of the youngest features observed on that planet, probably forming within the last few 100,000 years.
 There, they are one of the best lines of evidence for the presence of liquid water on Mars in the recent geological past, probably resulting from the slight melting of snowpacks on the surface or ice in the shallow subsurface on the warmest days of the Martian year.
 Flow as springs from deeper seated liquid water aquifers in the deeper subsurface is also a possible explanation for the formation of some Martian gullies.